Easy Healthy Mac and Cheese is creamy and comforting with a fraction of fat and calories. Ready in 15 minutes, in one pot!

 • Milk: I recommend using whole milk vs. skim milk for the creamiest results, or at least 2%.

-• Butter: All you need is 2 tablespoons of salted butter for this low calorie mac and cheese recipe.
+• Butter: All you need is 2 tablespoons of salted butter.

 • Cheese: I use a combination of marble cheese or cheddar cheese and aged Parmesan cheese like Parmigiano Reggiano.